-As I have noted on several occasions in the past, the FCC requires that certain video programming delivered online by television stations be captioned if that programming previously aired on television with captions (for a quick refresher you can view my posts "FCC Seeks Greater Clarity on IP Video Captioning Rules", "Second Online Captioning Deadline Arrives March 30", and "First Online Video Closed Captioning Deadline Is Here").
+As I have discussed many times previously, the FCC requires that certain video programming delivered online by television stations be captioned if that programming previously aired on television with captions.
+Some of my recent posts on the subject can be found at the following links: "FCC Seeks Greater Clarity on IP Video Captioning Rules", "Second Online Captioning Deadline Arrives March 30", and "First Online Video Closed Captioning Deadline Is Here".

 More recently, I noted that the FCC sought comment on information regarding whether it should remove the "video clip" exemption from its rules.
 The FCC's final answer was "yes".
 The rules will apply to video clips regardless of their content or length.

 According to the FCC, the new rules are intended to accomplish the following:

 - Extend the IP closed captioning requirements to IP-delivered video clips if the video programming distributor or provider posts on its Web site or application a video clip of video programming that it published or exhibited on television in the United States with captions;

 - Establish a schedule of deadlines for purposes of the IP closed captioning requirements;